"

 21 Qualitative People Analytics

 People data doesn’t always fit neatly in a spreadsheet.
-Much of what we want know can’t be quantified numerically.
+Much of what we want to know can’t be quantified numerically.
 Often we want to learn about the qualities and nuanced aspects of work or work processes.
 Or, we want to understand the feelings, sentiments, and experiences of people.
 That’s where qualitative data comes in.
-Qualitative data is any information that is descriptive and cannot be measured numerically.
-It is often unstructured (meaning that it doesn’t have any formal organizational pattern) and can come in various forms like text, audio, images, observations, and anything else you can think of.
+Qualitative data is any information that cannot be measured numerically.
+It is often unstructured (meaning that it doesn’t have any formal pattern or way in which it is organized) and can come in various formats like text, audio, images, observations, and more.
+For example, qualitative data in people analytics might include verbal responses to interview questions, transcripts of what was said during a focus group session, open-ended survey responses, feedback comments from performance reviews, observations of what occurs during team meetings, social media posts related to the company, and even employee-generated content like blogs or presentations.

-When you go into qualitative analysis you leave behind the comfort and simplicity of numeric responses and easy to read charts and graphs.
+When you go into qualitative analysis you leave behind the comfort and simplicity of numeric responses and easy-to-read charts and graphs.
 Qualitative analysis is messy.
 There are no hard metrics and there are no “right” or “wrong” answers which can be daunting, especially for those of us who like being right or getting “A’s” on our homework assignments.
-In qualitative analysis we work with interpretations.
-Which can be tricky as not even the best qualitative researchers will always interpret the same data in the same ways, but the interpretations from messy data is one of the greatest strengths of qualitative analysis.
-Only when you don’t force things into preset options, can you be rewarded with new and interesting insights you could have never imagined.
-There’s is no “fix” for the ambiguity inherent in qualitative analysis because there is no problem to solve; embrace the mess that’s where the value lies!
+In qualitative analysis, we work with interpretations.
+This can be tricky as not even the best qualitative researchers will always interpret the same data in the same ways, but these interpretations are the strength of the qualitative analysis.
+When you don’t force things into preset options, you can be rewarded with new and interesting insights you could have never imagined.
+There is no “fix” for the ambiguity inherent in qualitative analysis because the ambiguity is not necessarily a problem to solve; embrace the messiness.
+That’s where the value lies!
 (Tip: For those of you who can’t handle complete ambiguity, don’t fret.
-You can still use data management, research methods, and validation techniques to give you confidence in your data, analyses, and findings.)
+There are data management, research methods, and validation techniques to help give order and create confidence in your data, analyses, and findings.)

-While there are some organizations doing awesome qualitative people analytics today, most qualitative data goes unused.
-How many surveys, interviews, comments, workshops, or sessions have you seen where information was captured but then nothing ever happened with it?
-It’s not that people don’t care or don’t want to use the information, it’s just that many people don’t invest the time in learning or applying the number of great analytical approaches available for analyzing and making sense of it.
-If you were to ask companies today why they don’t do more with the qualitative input they receive from their employees, they will say it takes too much time or they don’t have the resources.
+While some organizations are doing awesome qualitative people analytics today, most qualitative data goes unused.
+How many surveys, interviews, comments, workshops, or sessions have you seen where information was captured but nothing ever happened with it?
+It’s not that people don’t care or don’t want to use the information, it’s that many people haven’t invested the time in learning or applying the analytical approaches available for analyzing and making sense of it.
+If you were to ask companies today why they don’t do more with the qualitative input they receive from their employees, they would say it takes too much time or they don’t have the resources.
 But all analysis can be time-consuming depending on how you do it.
-And, while it is true that analyzing lots of unstructured data can be more time consuming, especially if you are using manual analysis processes, there are methods to simplify the process and nowadays technology has really decreased the difficulty level and time needed for undertaking the effort.
+And, while it is true that analyzing lots of unstructured data can be more time-consuming, especially if you are using manual analysis processes, there are methods to simplify the process and recent technology has decreased the difficulty level and time needed for undertaking the effort.
 Interviews can now happen over video conferencing, observation sessions can easily be recorded, text can be automatically transcribed, and there are even automated tools to help structure, code, and theme the data.
-With the technology available today there are fewer excuses not to listen to pay attention to what people are experiencing or to hear what people have to say.
-Companies already invest in spreadsheet, dashboard, and database hosting software to understand numerical data, it is just as easy to invest in the available tools that allow us to catalogue, map, and contextualize qualitative data to understand and interpret the experiences and emotions of the full human.
-Qualitative analysis allows us to reach beyond the artificial limitations of trying to only understand people through the numbers, categories, and check-boxes we have been forcing them into.
+With the technology available today there are fewer excuses not to pay attention to what people are experiencing or to listen to what they have to say.
+Companies already invest in spreadsheet, dashboard, and database hosting software to understand numerical data, it is just as easy to invest in tools that allow us to catalog, map, and contextualize qualitative data.
+Qualitative analysis allows us to reach beyond the artificial limitations of trying to force our understanding of people into only numbers, categories, and check-boxes and instead seek to understand the experiences and emotions of the full human.

 There is also a terrible but common misconception that qualitative analysis is ‘fluffy’ or not ‘real’ analysis.
-I will admit I’ve seen some people give qualitative analysis a bad name by picking and choosing which quotes or subjective information they share, by doing their own personal summarization of information, or by making a word cloud and calling it a “qualitative analysis.”
-But those things are not qualitative analysis.
-Qualitative analysis is a systematic, rigorous approach to analyzing information that just so happens to exist outside of numbers and turn it into insight.
+I will admit that I have seen some people give qualitative analysis a bad name by picking and choosing which subjective information they share, by doing a biased personal summarization of information, or by making a word cloud and calling it a “qualitative analysis.”
+Those things are not qualitative analyses.
+Qualitative analysis is a systematic, rigorous approach to finding insights by analyzing information that just so happens not to be numbers.
 It is very much ‘real’ analysis.

-Qualitative data can be used to answer questions like what happened, why did it happen, what might happen, and how can we make it happen, just like quantitative data.
-But it is particularly well suited to answering an additional question, “in what way?”
+Qualitative data can be used for descriptive, diagnostic, predictive, and prescriptive analytics.
+It can answer questions like what happened, why did it happen, what might happen, and how can we make it happen, just like quantitative data.
+But it is particularly well suited to answering an additional question, “In what way?”
 When we understand the qualities and details of a thing, our understanding of what, why, and how becomes deeper.
-People analytics work is mostly focused on descriptive (describing what is in the data) or inferential (making inferences based on what is in the data) analytics.
-This doesn’t change whether you are talking about using quantitative or qualitative data to do so.
-The only real difference between quantitative analytics and qualitative analytics is that quantitative analytics uses mathematical approaches for describing and inferring, whereas qualitative analytics uses interpretation-based approaches to do so.

 If we really care about people, if we truly want to understand, improve, and optimize the people side of business, then we should be spending at least as much effort, if not more, trying to understand the quality in addition to the quantity of things.